California ballot has record number of local revenue measures

-SAN FRANCISCO A record number of local tax and bond measures will fill the California ballot this November, including over $32 billion of proposed funding for education, infrastructure and homeless services.
+SAN FRANCISCO, Sept 22 A record number of local tax and bond measures will fill the California ballot this November, including over $32 billion of proposed funding for education, infrastructure and homeless services.

 Some 650 local measures will go before voters, including 427 revenue measures.
 That is considerably more than the number proposed during any of the last five gubernatorial or presidential elections, according to data compiled by the local government finance consulting firm CaliforniaCityFinance.com.